GCSEs in the three separate sciences (biology, chemistry and

 In KS5, we offer A Levels in biology, chemistry and physics.
 For each subject students can expect five lessons a week at AS and six lessons a week for A2 studies.
-In 2018/19 we achieved a 100% pass rate for all A Level sciences, and a 100% success rate for practical endorsements.
+In 2019/20 we achieved a 100% pass rate for all A Level sciences, and a 100% success rate for practical endorsements.
 In addition, we deliver the physics units of the L3 BTEC Engineering qualification.

-Why Study Biology?
+Why Study A Level Biology?

 Simply put, biology is the scientific study of life, and just like life, biology is a rich and diverse field of study.
 Just like the living organisms it focuses on, biology is versatile and ever-changing making it a study subject that is full of excitement, beauty and wonder.
 Biologists study life at various levels, from the tiniest of cells, and organisms to entire ecosystems.
 Studying biology promises students an exciting and rich study career with a wide array of opportunities to study what you love.

-Why Study Chemistry?
+Why Study A Level Chemistry?

 Chemistry is sometimes known as the "central science" because it helps to connect physical sciences, like maths and physics, with applied sciences, like biology, medicine and engineering.
 Chemists conduct experiments to study how elements work in different conditions, test how they mix, and work out what they are made up of right down to the tiniest particle.
 The results can be ground-breaking, colourful, explosive, or almost impossible to see.
 Chemistry helps you to develop research, problem solving and analytical skills.
 It helps to you challenge ideas and show how you worked things out through logic and step-by-step reasoning.

-Why Study Physics?
+Why Study A Level Physics?

 Physicists look for all the hidden laws that explain why all matter (that’s every physical thing) and energy in the known universe exists, where it comes from and how it behaves the way it does.
 The goal of physics is to understand how things work from first principles.
 Studying physics will reveal to you the mathematical beauty of the universe at scales ranging from subatomic to cosmological.
 Studying physics strengthens quantitative reasoning and problem solving skills that are valuable in areas beyond physics.